veteransaffairscanada/vac-benefits-directory/doc/AIRTABLE.md

 1. Visit the [Master AirTable base](https://airtable.com/tblHt9ZuCBwsplYw2).
 If you don't have permission to access it, [request permission](#how-does-one-get-access)
 2. Make some changes.
 See the step-by-step guides below to help you with the task you want to perform.
 3. View your changes in the live app by visiting the [data validation page](https://vac-benefits-finder.cds-snc.ca/data-validation) and clicking the "refresh cache" button at the top right.
+4. Make sure no new tests have failed by looking through the rows on the data-validation page.
+If they have, investigate and fix the problem in Airtable.
+5. Navigate back to the page in the app where you expect your changes to have occurred.
+Refresh the page to see them.

 ## Step by step guides